 Frostbitten Dark in Mrkopalj

 Quite… a working title.
 A tie-in (prequel) MM novella in Croatian for Izazov krvi, set sometime around 1865 in Mrkopalj, one of the towns in the Gorski kotar region.
 The main characters are Kuzma from Izazov krvi, and a new one of Mrkopalj origin (who did make their first appearance in the above mentioned longer works, in the end, because I’ve… forgotten all about this story and I’ve been guilt tripping about not writing the actual full-length sequel for almost two years now?).
 This one is all outlined and I’ve got the first few scenes sketched out.
 The only thing I’m still really missing is the exact nature of the Big Bad Frosty Adversary lurking in the Matić poljana locale.
 We’ll cross that field when we get there.

 Also, somewhere during the inconspicuous Sunday of February 17th, 2019 (Sundays are the worst), two of the new characters from the Izazov krvi WIP sequel apparently decided they wanted to hijack the author into planning for two other tie-in novellas in English (one FF, one MM), and now they’re kinda sorta bumping around in the back of my brain.
 Mostly bumping into their prospective romantic interests.
 One of whom might be related to another character from the second part, but… you know what, just let me get back to the new KJ Charles, thank you very much, ‘kay bye.

-The Wolf Rider, a MF novella which could quite possibly feature in the Ranger Paraversum (who am I kidding – it’s right there), written in 2015, and waiting for revision-cum-translation.
-(Meaning, I get it out every few weeks and ponder why I ever did think this was a good idea.
+A MF novella which could quite possibly feature in the Ranger Paraversum (who am I kidding – it’s right there), written in 2015, and waiting for revision-cum-translation.
+(Meaning, I get it out every few months and ponder why I ever did think this was a good idea.
 Oh, and then I remember – muscles.)